LittleSaya/vulkan-tutorial.saya.pw/docs/en/03_Drawing_a_triangle/01_Presentation/01_Swap_chain.md

 ```

 The `imageArrayLayers` specifies the amount of layers each image consists of.
-This is always `1` unless you are developing a stereoscopic 3D application.
+This is always `1` unless you are developing a stereoscopic(立体的) 3D application.
 The
 `imageUsage` bit field specifies what kind of operations we'll use the images in
 the swap chain for.
 In this tutorial we're going to render directly to them,
 which means that they're used as color attachment.
 It is also possible that